cvxpy/cvxkerb/README.md

 - Introduction to the Kerbal Space Program and kRPC
 - Using CVXPY to control a rocket in KSP
-- Deploying a satellite into orbit and landing the booster back on the launchpad
+- Launch the rocket and land back on the launchpad

 ### Advanced features of CVXPY [30 min]